Jennette McCurdy: Relationship with her parents

-Mental health
+McCurdy did not learn until after her mother's death that Debra's husband was not her biological father.
+In her memoir, McCurdy identifies her biological father as being a jazz musician named Andrew.
+They have met in person at least once.

-In March 2019, McCurdy publicly revealed in a Huffington Post article that, from age 11, she suffered from anorexia, and later bulimia.
-In the article, McCurdy describes her mother's and the entertainment industry's aiding of eating disorders, seeking help after her sister-in-law noticed the disorder, and various health scares, such as losing a tooth from regurgitating stomach fluids that wore down her tooth enamel and passing out on Miranda Cosgrove's bathroom floor from dehydration.
+Health issues

-In addition to her struggles with eating disorders, McCurdy is a recovering alcoholic, having begun drinking heavily shortly before her mother's death.
+In March 2019, McCurdy said in a Huffington Post article that from age 11 she had anorexia, and later bulimia.
+In the article, McCurdy describes the roles of her mother and the entertainment industry in causing and contributing to her eating disorders.
+She also recounts seeking help after her sister-in-law noticed the disorder, and health scares such as losing a tooth from regurgitating stomach fluids that wore down her tooth enamel and passing out on Miranda Cosgrove's bathroom floor from dehydration.
+McCurdy described that her eating disorder "robbed me of my joy and any amount of free-spiritedness that I had".
+By 2022, McCurdy considered herself to be "fully recovered" from eating disorders.
+McCurdy is also a recovering alcoholic, having begun drinking heavily shortly before her mother's death.